OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 $ frida-trace -U "Apple Store" -m "*[* *restorationHandler*]"
 ```

+###### Tracing the Link Receiver Method

-Now we will show what happens when we do this.
-But we will use now Telegram, where all links are allowed, see its `apple-app-site-association` file:
+Now we will show how to trace the link receiver method and how to extract additional information.
+For this we will use now Telegram, where all links are allowed, see its `apple-app-site-association` file:

 ```
 {